tlpackus/Currency-Exchanger/README.md

 ## Known Bugs

-* _No bugs but there was a "BAD" currency option added just to test this projects error handling capabilities.
-Should just ask you to select another currency if it's selected_
+* _No known bugs once setup and installed properly.
+There was a "BAD" currency option added just to test this projects error handling capabilities.
+The program will just ask you to select another currency if it's selected though._
+*_The version of this project available on Github Pages has no CSS or working API calls so I'm still working on getting that fixed_

 ## License